 There an increasing number of bakers and manufacturers out there producing organic cakes using sustainable ingredients if you want to buy one.
 If you’re good at baking or fancy a challenge, then check out Pinterest for ideas, or get a copy of The Great British Bake Off Children’s Party Cakes & Bakes ebook by Annie Rigg for some amazing recipes that your kids will love.

-PRO TIP: Save money and time by inviting parents via social media or Whatsapp instead of sending out invites.
+Save money and time by inviting parents via social media or Whatsapp instead of sending out invites.
 If you want to get the kids involved then they can help with food or decorations instead.

 2. Use reusable crockery